Cooperating Teacher of a Clinical Practice Candidate

 When deemed appropriate, or no later than the end of week eight, the teacher education candidates should assume complete responsibility of the instructional program.
 During this phase, planning and implementation of the educational program is the entire responsibility of the teacher education candidate, in consultation with the cooperating teacher who provides assistance, makes suggestions, and provides evaluative feedback.

-The Concluding Phase of Clinical Practice - During the last week of the clinical practice experience, the teacher education candidate should decrease his or her teaching responsibility, gradually returning the instructional program to the cooperating teacher.
-If possible, it is recommended that teacher education candidates take some time to observe other classrooms in the building.
+The Concluding Phase of Clinical Practice – During the last week of the clinical practice experience, the teacher education candidate should decrease his or her teaching responsibility, gradually returning the instructional program to the cooperating teacher.
+If possible, it is recommended that teacher education candidates take some time to observe other classrooms in the building or district.

 Cooperating Teacher Forms